sitefinitydcx/SF-BOILERPLATED/Twbs/readme.md

 ### KendoUI
 Kendo UI Web is now included by default and loaded from Sitefinity Resource to ensure proper compatibility.
-If you don't need/want Kendo UI remove script reference from .Masterpage and remove the KendoUI region from sfnormalize.less (or css file).
+If you don't need/want Kendo UI remove script reference from .Masterpage and remove the KendoUI region from sfnormalize.less or css file (saves about 80Kb).

 ### Javascript & jQuery
 jQuery is loaded from Sitefinity resource to ensure proper compatibility.